 Boston Harbor encompasses nearly 50 square miles

 and is an estuary, where fresh water from tributary rivers mixes with the salt water of Massachusetts Bay.
 The Boston Harbor watershed, or drainage basin, is the area of land that receives all the streams and rainfall to the harbor.
-There are eight main watershed areas that drain into Boston Harbor, as described in the State of Boston Harbor Report.
+There are eight main watershed areas that drain into Boston Harbor.

 The Massachusetts Water Resources Authority